 The great thing about AWS is they’re able to set this up for you.
 You can make it so you get notifications every time costs have exceeded your allotted budget.

-It also helps to set up a schedule for deleting data you no longer need.
+It also helps to set up a schedule for deleting the data you no longer need.
 That way, your cloud frees up more space that you can still be using without the added charge.

 4. Access Management

 If you’re using AWS, your organization probably consists of more than one person besides you.
 This means multiple people will have access to the database.
 It’s very convenient but it also means you need to manage each member’s level of access.